To understand what prepositions are and how to use them in sentences.

 Challenge yourself to use these prepositions if you can:

-For example: The computer is on top of the table.
+For example: The door is opposite the bed.